IAgricolture/EnIA/README.md

 1. Clone this repository locally;
 2. Create a virtual environment and install the libraries contained in the "requirements.txt" file;
-3. mettere info database
-4. Run the "main.py" file and open the web application available at the URL "http://localhost:5000"
+2. Run the "app.py" file and open the web application available at the URL "http://localhost:5000"

 ## Built With